-At this time, an office building is planned for the current site of the water tower, and it offers significant benefit in the shelter it is designed to provide for the new neighbourhood's public realm.
-As there are no heritage attributes related to the exact location of the Water Tower, it is not considered necessary to replace the Water Tower in situ from a heritage conservation perspective.
+At this time, a building is planned for the current site of the Water Tower.
+As the location of the Water Tower has not been identified as a heritage attribute, it is not considered necessary to retain the Water Tower in situ from a heritage conservation perspective.